 UPDATE: Amazon Prime Day is getting close (it begins 15 July) and we expect there to be discounts on the best mascara brands.
 Currently Amazon is offering a massive 60% off its own Amazon beauty brands.
 While the mascara in there probably wouldn't get into our best mascara list, this is a fantastic saving so well worth having a look to see if something takes your fancy.

 This is especially the case if you have shorter or flatter lashes, because you'll need serious curling and volumising power to transform them.
 Having said that, not everyone wants the false lash effect, so it's worth shopping around to find the best mascara for you, whether you want curling power, definition or just a little bit more oomph.

-So we’ve done the lash work for you by scouring bestseller sections and beauty polls and asking everyone except our uncle for their top tips.
+We’ve done all the hard lash work for you by scouring bestseller sections and beauty polls, as well as asking everyone except our uncle for their top tips.